keaukraine/bootstrap4-fs-modal/README.md

 Then, you have to add CSS class `modal-fullscreen` to modals which you want to work full-screen.

+Plugin can create either text or icon buttons.
 For buttons to appear as icons, you will need to make a little modification of HTML.
-Plugin processes all buttons in footer except the ones with `data-dismiss="modal"` attribute (close button, which will be always added automatically), and adds them with or without icon depending on presence of `data-glyphicon` attribute.
-If this attribute is set, it will add button with glyphicon provided in this attribute.
-If `data-glyphicon` is not set or empty, it will place text button instead.
+Plugin processes all buttons in footer except the ones with `data-dismiss="modal"` attribute (close button, which will be always added automatically), and adds them either as text or as icon button.
+Icon for button can be either Glyphicon of Font Awesome icon and is set by `data-glyphicon` or `data-faicon` attribute.
+If one of these attributes is set, it will add button with provided icon.
+If icon attribute is not set or empty, it will create text button instead.
 Plugin will try to apply short text by looking for short button text in `data-mobile-text` attribute and falling back to button text if attribute is not set.

 Example: